 Distributed imaging

 Multiple nodes can be used to speed up the imaging by running wsclean in distributed mode, which makes use of MPI to parallelize the imaging over multiple nodes.
-To use this, you need a recent WSClean version that provides the executable wsclean-mp.
+If MPI is found during compilation, the compiler will produce a wsclean-mp binary which can exploit parallelism across multiple compute nodes.
+This executable supports the same command-line options as the regular wsclean executable, but will instead perform parallel gridding using multiple MPI processes.

 A typical run: